collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 *This is an issue that is occurring with the HCL Connections API.
 We currently have an open case with HCL to resolve this issue.*

-## Surveys are Unavailable
-The Survey app as well as the Survey data are unavailable.
-See below statement from HCL.

-*Survey data was excluded from the beginning.
-I remmember that we discussed the feasibility a couple of times but we decided not to pursue survey export with the approaching deadline.
-This has also been communicated in various calls.
-Our [documentation](https://www.cwpcollaboration.com/blogs/a-qa-about-moving-ahead-with-connections-cloud-practical-next-steps) also lists Surveys as out of scope.*